zhengying-liu/autodl-contrib/README.md

 Two questions will be asked while the script is running : the domain of your dataset and the number of channels (especially for images and videos, for other domains there is only one channel).

+The script can convert unlabelled data from the five domains mentionned above : images, videos, series (or speech), tabular and text.
+The data must be formatted in one of the three formats mentionned above, with little variation due to absence of labels.

+### Under file format (image, videos, speech/series)

+### Under AutoML format (tabular)

+### Under AutoNLP format (text)

 ## Where to submit

 If you wish to share your dataset with us, simply [Email us](mailto:autodl@chalearn.org) a URL to an on-line storage place (e.g. dropbox or Google drive) where we can pull your data from.